rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 Copyright 2022 Robert Jessop

 About
 -----

 Designed for speed and quality, this shader for ReShade is for people who can't just run everything at max settings and want good enough post-processing without costing too much framerate.
 The FXAA quite a bit faster than as standard FXAA, and ambient occlusion more than twice as fast as other algorithms.
-Global Illumination is many times faster than other GI shaders, but it's not really the same - it's a fake 2D rough approximation (though it works surprising well!)
+Global Illumination is many times faster than other GI shaders, but it's not really the same - it's mostly a fake 2D rough approximation (though it works surprising well!)

 Glamarye Fast Effects combines several fast versions of common postprocessing enhancements in one shader for speed.
 Each can be enabled or disabled separately.

 1. Fast FXAA (fullscreen approximate anti-aliasing).
 Fixes jagged edges.
 Almost twice as fast as normal FXAA, and it preserves fine details and GUI elements a bit better.
 However, long edges very close to horizontal or vertical aren't fixed so smoothly.
 2. Intelligent Sharpening.
 Improves clarity of texture details.
 3. Fast ambient occlusion.
 Shades concave areas that would receive less scattered ambient light.
 This is faster than typical implementations (e.g. SSAO, HBAO+).
 The algorithm gives surprisingly good quality with few sample points.
 It's designed for speed, not perfection - for highest possible quality you might want to try the game's built-in AO options, or a different ReShade shader instead.
 There is also the option, AO shine, for it to highlight convex areas, which can make images more vivid, adds depth, and prevents the image overall becoming too dark.
 4. Subtle Depth of Field.
 Softens distant objects.
 A sharpened background can distract from the foreground action; softening the background can make the image feel more real too.
 5. Detect Menus and Videos.
 Depending on how the game uses the depth buffer it may be possible to detect when not in-game and disable the effects.
 6. Detect Sky.
 Depending on how the game uses the depth buffer it may be possible to detect background images behind the 3D world and disable effects for them.
 7. Fake Global Illumination.
 Attempts to look like fancy GI shaders but using very simple approximations instead.
 Not the most realistic solution but very fast.
-It makes the lighting look less flat; you can even see bright colours reflecting off other surfaces in the area.
+It makes the lighting look less flat; you can even see bright colors reflecting off other surfaces in the area.
 The main part of it can be run in 2D mode for when depth info isn't available.
 With depth it can approximate local and distant indirect illumination even better, and add large scale ambient occlusion.
 8. Adaptive contrast enchancement.

 3, 4, 5 & 6 require depth buffer access.
 7 improves with depth, but can work without.